ZJier/FVMGN/README.md

 Our research group has already opened sourced all the code related to this project.

 We hope this can be helpful for the development of remote sensing communities.

+The overall code framework of this project is based on Zhang et al. ([https://github.com/YuxiangZhang-BIT/IEEE_TGRS_LDGnet]).
+If you need, you can cite their work.

+Thank you for their invisible help to us.